Flavor Flav: Sports

-Personal life and legal issues
+Personal life and legal situations

-Flavor Flav had his first three children with Karen Ross, three more with Angie Parker, a son with Elizabeth Trujillo, and another child with Kate Gammell.
+Flavor Flav had his first three children with Karen Ross, three children with Angie Parker, a son with Elizabeth Trujillo, and another child with Kate Gammell.

 In 1991, Flav pleaded guilty to assaulting his then-girlfriend Karen Ross and served 30 days in jail, lost custody of his children, and fell deeper into addiction.
 In 1993, Flav was charged with attempted murder and imprisoned for 90 days for shooting at his neighbor.
-Later that year, Flav was charged with domestic violence, and cocaine and marijuana charges.
-His family performed an intervention, and he checked into the Betty Ford Center for an addiction to crack cocaine.
-After Flav's father died of complications from diabetes in 1997, Flav decided to re-enter rehabilitation, this time at the Long Island Center for Recovery.
-At one point, he broke both arms in a motorcycle crash.
+Later that year, Flav was charged with domestic violence, and possession of cocaine and marijuana.
+His family performed an intervention, and he checked into the Betty Ford Center in Rancho Mirage, California for an addiction to crack cocaine.
+After Flav's father died of complications from diabetes in 1997, Flav decided to re-enter rehabilitation at the Long Island Center for Recovery.
+He also broke both arms in a motorcycle crash.

-Flavor Flav dated Beverly Johnson, and by 2000, he lived in a small apartment in the Bronx with her and her two children from a previous marriage, while making money scalping baseball tickets.
+Flavor Flav dated Beverly Johnson and by 2000, he lived in a small apartment in the Bronx with her and her two children from a previous marriage, while making money scalping baseball tickets.
 In 2002, Flav spent nine weeks in Rikers Island jail for driving with a suspended license, numerous parking tickets, and tardiness for probation appointments.
-Following his release from jail, Flav broke up with Johnson and moved in with his mother on Long Island.
+After being released from jail, Flav broke up with Johnson and moved in with his mother on Long Island.

-Chuck D became concerned about his friend's well-being and, toward the end of 2003, suggested Flav move to Los Angeles.
+Chuck D became concerned about Flav's well-being and, toward the end of 2003, suggested that Flav move to Los Angeles.
 Flav moved into his friend Princess' apartment, and within months met Cris Abrego and Mark Cronin, the creators and executive producers of the reality television series The Surreal Life.
 The pair sought him out as soon as they heard Flav had moved to Los Angeles.
 Seeing that he had remained free from his previous addictions, they wanted to cast him.
 Initially Flav refused, feeling the show was for celebrities past their prime.
 He was eventually convinced to join by previous participant MC Hammer.

 On May 2, 2011, Flav was arrested on four outstanding misdemeanor warrants for various driving offenses.
-Police said the rapper had two outstanding arrest warrants for driving without a license, one for driving without insurance, and one related to a parking citation.
-Flav has since been released.
-In June 2011, Flav said on the Australian radio show The Kyle and Jackie O Show that when his drug problem was at its worst, he would spend up to US$2,600 a day on crack cocaine.
+Police said Flav had two outstanding arrest warrants for driving without a license, one for driving without insurance, and one related to a parking citation.
+He was released within a few days.
+In June 2011, he said on the Australian radio show The Kyle and Jackie O Show that when his drug problem was at its worst, he would spend up to US $2,600 a day on crack cocaine.
 As of October 2012, Elizabeth Trujillo, the mother of Flav's son, Karma, lived with Flav in Las Vegas and had been his fiancée for eight years.

 On October 17, 2012, Flav was jailed in Las Vegas on felony charges stemming from a domestic argument with Trujillo and his threats to attack her teenage son, Gibran, with a knife.